martinmulwa/AirBnB_clone/README.md

 ## Description

 This is a team project that is part of the ALX Software Engineering Program curriculum.
-The goal is to build the full web application: AirBnB Clone.
+The goal is to build a full web application: AirBnB Clone.

 ## 1. AirBnB Clone - The Console